srmagura/iti-react/Source/Website/Client/Scripts/Util/ITIReact/Readme.md

 ## Developing
 The ReactSpaTemplate project in the ITI BitBucket is the "central repository" for the code that should always have the latest version.

+When you make a change, rename the version-x.x.x file so we'll be able to easily tell which version of ITI React different projects are using.
+The versioning should follow semver, but with breaking changes allowed on minor releases.